-22. Laurent NKUNDA (alias: a) Nkunda Mihigo Laurent, b) Laurent Nkunda Bwatare, c) Laurent Nkundabatware, d) Laurent Nkunda Mahoro Batware, e) Laurent Nkunda Batware, f) Chairman, g) General Nkunda, h) Papa Six)
+22. Laurent NKUNDA

+(alias: a) Nkunda Mihigo Laurent, b) Laurent Nkunda Bwatare, c) Laurent Nkundabatware, d) Laurent Nkunda Mahoro Batware, e) Laurent Nkunda Batware, f) Chairman, g) General Nkunda, h) Papa Six)

 Date of Birth: a) 6 February 1967 b) 2 February 1967.

 Place of Birth: Rutshuru, North Kivu, DRC.
-Nationality: Congolese.
-Date of UN designation: 1 November 2005.

 Other information: Former RCD-G General.
 Founder, National Congress for the People's Defense, 2006; Senior Officer, Rally for Congolese Democracy-Goma (RCD-G), 1998-2006; Officer Rwandan Patriotic Front (RPF), 1992-1998.
 Laurent Nkunda was arrested by Rwandan authorities in Rwanda in January 2009 and replaced as the commander of the CNDP.
 Since then, he has been under house arrest in Kigali, Rwanda.
 DRC Government's request to extradite Nkunda for crimes committed in eastern DRC has been refused by Rwanda.
 In 2010, Nkunda's appeal for illegal detention was rejected by Rwandan court in Gisenyi, ruling that the matter should be examined by a military court.
-Nkunda's lawyers initiated a procedure with the Rwandan Military Court.
-Retains some influence over certain elements of the CNDP.
+Nkunda's lawyers appealed with the Rwandan Military Court.